artob/ar.to/2010/08/red-blood-white-snow.md

 tactics extensively in the other battles of the Winter War, but the battle of Suomussalmi remains the best-studied one.

-Advancing towards Suomussalmi in early January, 1940, the 44th's mechanized infantry units were completely road bound in the deep snow.
+Advancing towards Suomussalmi in early January 1940, the 44th's mechanized infantry units were completely road bound in the deep snow.
 Resembling a huge snake, their column stretched out for thirty kilometers on the Raate road, a long and narrow logging track with virtually no way other than forwards or backwards, surrounded as it was by deep forest and the occasional lake.
-Once committed to the road, the Soviet troops were effectively trapped, even if they hadn't realized their peril yet.
+Once committed to the road, the Soviet troops were effectively trapped, even if they hadn't yet realized their peril.

 Finnish ski troopers, outnumbered by the advancing enemy but much more mobile in this terrain, were able to swiftly and invisibly move up and down